 As you probably already know, I’m luckier than most people.
 Both my parents are/were doctors, all their friends are doctors, and I’m an only child.
 Than means that every course of treatment, every test, every decision was shopped around a consortium of doctors before it was agreed on.

 One of the best things I ever did was join a wellness centre called Inspire Health and upped my yoga, my meditation, my creative visualisation, and researched all supporting natural remedies.
+Visit ehomeremedies for some other great home remedies.

 So for anyone who must undertake a course of radiation therapy, let me very strongly advise you to take daily doses of 3000 iu of vitamin D, super critically extracted turmeric, a very good probiotic well ahead of time and all the way thru to boost white blood cell production, and form a relationship with miso soup, which is shown to dissipate radiation toxins out of the body.